PeteJohnMak/VMC-Engineering-Club/README.md

 # VMC-Engineering-Club
-We building an electric ATV using a chain and sprocket system.
+We're building an electric ATV using a chain and sprocket system.